CyberSocYork/cybersoc.co.uk/README.md

 All the hard-coded pages for this site can be found inside `src/pages` (e.g. `src/pages/index.js`).
 The pages for the site are written in JSX, which is basically just a combination of JS and HTML.
 Modify it like you would a normal website, and the changes you make will be shown on the live server.

 ## Adding Blog Posts
 One of the coolest parts of this site is its `/blog` page.
-Through the wonders of GraphQL and GatsbyJS, you can write articles for this website in Markdown and have them be automatically converted to and rendered as HTML pages!
+Through the wonders of GraphQL and GatsbyJS, you can write articles for this website in Markdown and have them be automatically rendered as HTML pages!

 To get an post of yours onto the site, there are a couple of things you need to do.